Save 20% on Gleim EA Review!

 I will focus on the major product — the textbook and workbook.

 1. Well Written and Easy to Understand

-One of the best reasons to pick PassKey EA Study Guide is that the text book is well organized.
-It is an easier read than, say, Gleim’s text book and definitely better than Wiseguides.
+One of the best reasons to pick PassKey EA Study Guide is that the textbook is well organized.
+It is an easier read than Gleim’s textbook and definitely better than Wiseguides.
 Each chapter is nicely summarized with questions.
 Also, all three sections are included in one textbook, so you can more easily keep all your materials with you at all times.
 With Gleim, you’ll have a different textbook for each part, and some candidates may find toting around all these books to be cumbersome.

 2. Very Affordable

 You can easily get a hold of the book on Amazon.
 It is usually selling at $150 and if you have Prime, your shipping costs will be $0: